Other Facilities & Services

 The Smith Career Center maintains listings of employment opportunities on and off campus.Hours

 Monday through Friday, 8:00 a.m. to 5:00 p.m.

 237 Jobst Hall, ext.
 2337

 Instructional Technology & Media Services provide a diverse range of instructional media and production services in support of the academic and administrative needs of faculty, students, and staff.
-Primary services include: the Instructional Technology Assistance Center (ITAC); Sakai learning management systems; technology training; AV equipment and staff assistance; Internet2/IP videoconferencing; lecture capture and streaming; distance conferencing support; graphic, video and copy production services; and a variety of general media event services.
+Primary services include: technology training; AV equipment and projectionist support; IP web conferencing; lecture capture and streaming; distance conferencing support; graphic, video and copy production services; classroom technology installation; and a variety of general media event services.

 With a valid ID card, students can check out a variety of equipment as well as take advantage of low cost production services for their academic, organizational, or personal needs.